maswang32/OLDmaswang32.github.io/_pages/about.md

 I am a master's student at Stanford University in the [Stanford Vision and Learning Lab](https://svl.stanford.edu/).
 I am advised by Professor [Jiajun Wu](https://jiajunwu.com/).
 My work is at the intersection of audio, machine learning, and signal processing.

-Recently, my work has been on room acoustics and spatial audio.
 I have a B.S. in Computer Science with a Specialization in Machine Learning, and a B.A. in Mathematics, from the University of Chicago, where I graduated Summa Cum Laude.

+Recently, my work has been on virtualizing real auditory scenes and acoustic spaces.
+Imagine being able to capture a video of a fireworks show, and then later being able to step inside the scene, walk around, and hear the explosions in the sky above you.
+Imagine being able to virtually capture a concert, so that afterwards you are able to listen to the concert while walking around the concert hall, and approach individual instruments.
+These are my goals.

- I am looking for PhD programs to apply to!
+I am currently applying to PhD programs!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.